Basilicas in the Catholic Church: Ranking of churches

-The distinction between major basilicas and minor basilicas appears to have arisen in the early eighteenth century.
-The earliest document that records the use of the term "major basilica" dates from 1727.Sergio Bianchi, Le Basiliche Minori (Rome: Marianum 1976), 2.
+The distinction between major basilicas and minor basilicas appears to have arisen in the early 18th century.
+The earliest document that records the use of the term major basilica dates from 1727.Sergio Bianchi, Le Basiliche Minori (Rome: Marianum 1976), 2.

 Major and papal basilicas

-To the category "Major basilica" belong only the four great churches of Rome, which among other distinctions have a special "holy door" and to which a visit is always prescribed as one of the conditions for gaining the Roman Jubilee.
+To the category major basilica belong only the four great churches of Rome, which among other distinctions have a special holy door and to which a visit is always prescribed as one of the conditions for gaining the Roman Jubilee.
 Only the major basilicas may prefix their titles with the adjective sacrosancta (most holy).